I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetrequestorprocessid.md

 <p><b>FltGetRequestorProcessId</b> returns the process ID for the process associated with the thread that originally requested the I/O operation.
 If the operation is not associated with any thread, <b>FltGetRequestorProcessId</b> returns zero. </p>

 ## -remarks
 <p><b>FltGetRequestorProcessId</b> returns the process ID for the process that the requesting thread is currently attached to.
 This process may or may not be the same process that created the thread. </p>

-<p><b>FltGetRequestorProcessId</b> returns the process ID for the process that the requesting thread is currently attached to.
-This process may or may not be the same process that created the thread. </p>

 ## -requirements